Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 node index.js
 ```

+## Composer
+Composer is package manager for PHP.
+You had to use composer ton link all your php file with the autoload
+If you want to install package for your PHP, also used composer !

 ## Authentification
 In this segment you must be able to `register` as a new user on the website, by inputting their credentials.
 You also have to create a login session to access the website and be able to buy.